hussein-esmail7/sh/README.md

 ```
 cd sh
 ```
-You can either make all the files execultable or run them via bash by typing one of the two lines.
+You can either make all the files executable or run them via bash by typing one of the two lines.
 Option 1
 ```
 bash <filename>.sh